Local Setup¶

 - Clipboard

-After that you will see the VcXsrv tray icon in the taskbar and running e.g. one of the preview scripts will open the OAK-1 camera stream in a new VcXsrv window on your computer.
+After that you will see the VcXsrv tray icon in the taskbar and running e.g. one of the preview scripts will open the OAK camera stream in a new VcXsrv window on your computer.

-Download DiskInternals LinuxReader and install it to your computer.
-You can use DiskInternals LinuxReader to save data from the Raspberry Pi's SD card to your local computer.
-This is only necessary if you are not using a Linux-based OS, as the Linux partition format is not compatible with Windows.
+Download DiskInternals Linux Reader and install it to your computer.
+You can use it to save data from the Raspberry Pi's microSD card to your local computer, as the Linux partition format is not compatible with Windows and you will only see the boot partition in your file explorer.

-LinuxReader.
-You will see two partitions on the SD card:
+Linux Reader.
+You will see two partitions on the microSD card:

-. - Double-click on the
+. - Open the

 rootfs